newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 8) Get detailed log from alarm request for a event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In order to provide logs or stats to your customers/users, you may want to retrieve
-    information from our AlarmRequest for a given event.
+    In order to provide logs or stats to your customers/users, information can be retrieved from  the AlarmRequest for a given event.

-    The result is a nested JSON structure which will give you Event-ID with the Alarm-ID related to the event, plus
-    the list alarm-request-ID for each of those Alarms.
+    The result is a nested JSON structure which gives the Event-ID with the Alarm-ID related to the event, plus the list alarm-request-ID for each of those Alarms.

-    You will achieve this by using the API /get_nested_alarm_request/
+    This is achieved by using the API /get_nested_alarm_request/

     **CURL Usage**::